Because Unitarian Universalists believe that all children are born blessed, rather than sinful, we conduct child dedications instead of baptisms.

 Usually, child dedications are held during a Sunday worship service so that the church community can pledge support.
 The ceremony can happen any time after the child’s birth.
 Some parents do it while the child is an infant, and others do it when the child is older and can understand the ceremony.

-If you would like your child to participate in a dedication ceremony, either as part of a group dedication or in a family celebration, please contact our Minister, the Rev. Myke Johnson.
+If you would like your child to participate in a dedication ceremony, either as part of a group dedication or in a family celebration, please contact our minister, the Rev. Tara Humphries.